 Brown Sugar- Light, golden or yellow is the variety I use. (light brown sugar is known by different names in different regions) Dark brown sugar overpowers the taste of fresh pineapples.

 Flour- I use all-purpose flour in this recipe and like most of my recipes, the flour is not sifted.
 I fill and level the measuring cup before adding.

 Shortening- I use all vegetable shortening for this cake recipe.

 Buttermilk- I like the taste that the buttermilk gives to the cake.
 I had originally used milk in this cake recipe for years and it can still be used if buttermilk is not available.
 One day when the kids had drank all the milk and I only had buttermilk or heavy cream in the fridge, I tried the buttermilk and loved the results.
 I have been using buttermilk since.
 The buttermilk adds a tangy flavour to the cake which goes well with the sweetness of the pineapples and sauce.

-If you don’t have buttermilk, you can easily make a substitute buttermilk by adding a tablespoon of lemon juice or vinegar to a cup of regular milk.
-An equal amount of whole milk or half and half cream can also be used.
+If you don’t have buttermilk, you can easily make substitute buttermilk by adding a tablespoon of lemon juice or vinegar to a cup of regular milk.
+An equal amount of whole milk or half-and-half cream can also be used.